Veppam: Plot

-Karthik comes out through Jyothi's help.
+Karthik comes out with Jyothi's help.
 Balaji, Karthik, and Jyothi go to Ammaji, where they find that her official enemies have joined.
 They try to kill Jyothi, but Balaji and Karthik save him and kill everybody there, while Jyothi kills Ammaji.
 They go to Jyothi's house and start drinking, and upon being asked by Jyothi about the drug, Karthik replies that Revathy had found the drug in Karthik's cupboard.
 She took the drug to Jyothi's house, where a man tried to rape her.
-She escaped and dissolved the drug in the beach.
+She escaped and dissolved the drug on the beach.
 Later, Balaji gives Jyothi a glass of poisoned beer for leaving them alone in their younger days, and Karthik joins his brother and kills him for Vishnu's death.
-It is revealed Karthik mother died after she was poisoned.
+It is revealed that Karthik's mother died after she was poisoned.
 People nearby them agree not to let anyone know that they murdered Jyothi.
 The film ends as both brothers walk out of the room together.